"The world is waiting for you. Good luck. Travel safe. Go!"

 Oftentimes averted when the race brings the racers to a place where one (or more) of them is fluent (or at least competent) in the local language.

 Breather Episode: Each of the first four seasons had a non-elimination leg between the final elimination leg and the finale.
 Since there were no penalties given out to teams saved by the non-elimination, most teams considered this a free leg, and on Season 3, Zach even deliberately threw the second-to-last leg just to appease Flo.
 The non-elimination leg in the Final 3 returned for Seasons 7 and 9, but with penalties in place for non-eliminated teams, it was no longer a Breather Leg.

-The "Switchback" tasks has teams repeat notable tasks from previous seasons.
-While some tasks (such as bungee jumping) are repeated without much fanfare, the "Switchback" reference the famous moments that made these tasks so memorable, and are generally held in the same location as the original task (the exception being the head shaving Fast Forward in Season 20):
+Call Back: The "Switchback" tasks have teams repeat notable tasks from previous seasons.
+While some tasks (such as bungee jumping) are repeated without much fanfare, the "Switchback" reference the famous moments that made these tasks so memorable, and are generally held in the same location as the original task (the exception being the head shaving Fast Forward in Season 20).

 Call It Karma: Some racers, especially in Seasons 10-15, seem to think that winning the race is all about racking up more Karma points than your opponents (Some of the fans aren't much better).